astampoulis/makam-paper-funpearl/makamcode/08-metaml.md

 -->

 ADVISOR.
 See, even the Makam REPL is excited\footnote{We have taken the liberty here to transcribe the result to more meaningful syntax to make it easier to verify.}!
-That looks correct, even though there are a lot of administrative redeces.
-We should be able to fix that with the next kind of object in our check-list though: open STLC terms!
+That looks correct, even though there are a lot of administrative redices.
+We should be able to fix that with the next kind of object in our check-list, though: open STLC terms!
 That way, instead of having `power` return an object containing a lambda function, it can return an open term.
 Here's how I would write the same example from before:

 ```